+Deposits

-Deposits - At June 30, 2018, the District and the Foundation have the following deposits with financial institutions:
+At June 30, 2019, the District and the Foundation have the following deposits with financial institutions:

-Carrying Amount Bank Balance Amount Insured Davis School District Davis School District Foundation \$ 21,914,280 3,209,889 \$ 22,323,942 3,209,889 \$ 250,000 Total deposits \$ 25,124,169 \$ 25,533,831 \$ 250,000
+Carrying Amount Bank Balance Amount Insured Davis School District Davis School District Foundation, a \$ 19,146,484 \$ 23,026,023 \$ 250,000 component unit of the District 2,166,439 2,166,439 - Total deposits \$ 21,312,923 \$ 25,192,462 \$ 250,000

-• Custodial credit risk - Custodial credit risk for deposits is the risk that, in the event of a bank failure, a government's deposits may not be returned to it.
+Custodial Credit Risk - Custodial credit risk for deposits is the risk that, in the event of a bank failure, a government's deposits may not be returned to it.
 The District does not have a formal deposit policy for custodial credit risk.
-At June 30, 2018, the uninsured amount of the District's and Foundation's pooled bank deposits was uncollateralized.
+At June 30, 2019, the uninsured amount of the District's and Foundation's pooled bank deposits was uncollateralized.

+Investments

-Investments - The District's investments are with the PTIF, government agencies, and in corporate bonds.
+The District's investments are with the PTIF, government agencies, and in corporate bonds.
 The Foundation invests private funds through a broker.

-The PTIF is an external government investment pool managed by the Utah State Treasurer.
+The District invests with the PTIF.
+The PTIF is an external local government investment pool managed by the Utah State Treasurer.
 The PTIF is authorized and makes investments in accordance with the Act.
 The Council provides regulatory oversight for the PTIF.
-Participant accounts with the PTIF are not insured or otherwise guaranteed by the state of Utah.
-Participants in the PTIF share proportionally in the income, costs, gains and losses from investment activities.
-The degree of risk of the PTIF depends upon the underlying portfolio, which primarily consists of money market securities including certificates of deposit and top-rated domestic commercial paper held by the Utah State Treasurer; the portfolio has a weighted average life of 90 days or less.
+Participant accounts with the PTIF are not insured or otherwise guaranteed by the state.
+Participants in the PTIF share proportionally in the income, costs, gains, and losses from investment activities.
+The degree of risk of the PTIF depends upon the underlying portfolio, which consists of debt securities held by the state or in the state's name by the state's custodial banks, including investment-grade corporate bonds and notes, 94.0%; money market mutual funds, 3.4%; first-tier commercial paper, 2.5%; and certificates of deposit, 0.1%.
+The portfolio has a weighted average maturity of 48 days.
+The majority of the PTIF's corporate bonds and notes are variable-rate securities, which reset every three months to the prevailing market interest rates.
+The PTIF is not rated.
+The PTIF has no debt securities with more than 5% of its total investments in a single issuer.
 The reported value of the pool is the same as the fair value of the pool shares.

-At June 30, 2018, the District has \$212,643,503 invested in the Utah Public Treasurers' Investment Fund; the PTIF is not rated.
-The District has \$5,272,129 invested in government agencies rated AA+ and Aaa or higher by Standard & Poor's and Moody's Investors Service, Inc., respectively.
-The District also has \$4,596,507 invested in corporate bonds rated BBB+ and Baa1 or higher by Standard & Poor's and Moody's Investors Service, Inc., respectively.
-The Davis School District Foundation has \$15,454 invested in mutual funds that are unrated.
+At June 30, 2019, the District has \$229,082,304 invested in the Utah Public Treasurers' Investment Fund; the PTIF is not rated.
+The District has \$6,585,164 invested in government agencies rated AA+ and Aaa or higher by Standard & Poor's and Moody's Investors Service, Inc., respectively.
+The District also has \$4,131,384 invested in corporate bonds rated BBB+ and Baa1 or higher by Standard & Poor's and Moody's

+Investors Service, Inc., respectively.
+The Davis School District Foundation has \$14,592 invested in mutual funds that are unrated.